2026 World Cup Matches in New York

 MetLife Stadium

-MetLife Stadium is located in East Rutherford, New Jersey, just 20 minutes from Manhattan.
-Although it is not within the state of New York, its proximity and connection make it an essential part of the World Cup.
+MetLife Stadium is in East Rutherford, New Jersey, just 20 minutes from Manhattan.
+Although it is not within the state of New York, its proximity and transport links make it an essential part of the World Cup.

 Practical information about the stadium